Diokuz/baron/readme.md

 * Initialize baron instances from ancestor to descendant scrollers order.

 Third World War will not begun if you break that rule, but there may be some bad user-experience with baron-instances updates (when size of one scroller depends on size of another).
-Use `/demo` as example.
+See `/demo` source.

 ## Browsers support